 What to See in Beijing

 Beijing's historical landmarks, modern architecture, ornate temples, and delicious dumplings have long beckoned tourists.
 The city dates back three millennia, making it one of the oldest cities in the world.
-History buffs will get a thrill from walking along the famous, sprawling Great Wall of China, built during the 7th century BC, and visiting the 500-year-old Forbidden City, home to former imperial palaces and a museum.
+History buffs will get a thrill from walking along the famous, sprawling Great Wall of China, built during the 7th century BCE, and visiting the 500-year-old Forbidden City, home to former imperial palaces and a museum.
 The cluster of Ming tombs, mausoleums from the Ming dynasty, and the imperial gardens at Jingshan Park, north of the Forbidden City, are equally grand.
-If you don't mind a short hike, the Bell and Drum towers (where people of the city once announced the time) offers great views as well.
+If you don't mind a short hike, the Bell and Drum towers, where people of the city once announced the time, offer great views as well.

-After marveling at Beijing's ancient sites, old souls can continue their journey through the city's more recent history by perusing its many antique markets.
-The Panjiayuan Market, alone, contains 4,000 vendors selling everything from antique teapots to calligraphy.
+After marveling at Beijing's ancient sites, continue your journey through the city's more recent history and peruse its many antique markets.
+The Panjiayuan Market alone contains 4,000 vendors selling everything from antique teapots to calligraphy.

 If it's vibrant palaces and temples you like, Beijing has no shortage of those, either.
-Summer Palace is a collection of structures on a three-square-kilometer lot that includes picturesque lakes and gardens.
+Summer Palace is a collection of structures on an expansive lot that includes picturesque lakes and gardens.
 The Lama Temple, a fully-functioning Buddhist monastery, is one of the most colorful and artistic.

 No visit to China's capital city would be complete without a wander through Tiananmen Square, the largest public square in the world.
 This was where Mao Zedong announced the founding of the People’s Republic of China on October 1, 1949.
-While you're in the neighborhood, check out the National Museum of China, too.
+While you're in the neighborhood, check out the National Museum of China.
 Once you find that you've worked up an appetite, stop by a street stall or one of the many restaurants for some steamed or boiled dumplings, a Beijing specialty.
 Baozi (steamed buns) are another local favorite.
-They're sold at almost every street stall around the city and because they're dry, not liquidy like soup dumplings, they make for a good on-the-go meal or snack.
+They're sold at almost every street stall around the city and because they're dry (unlike soup dumplings), they make for a good on-the-go meal or snack.
 The locals often have them for breakfast.